 Columbia River Gorge, Washington

-One of the Pacific Northwest’s most emerging wine regions sits on a 40-mile stretch along the shores of the Columbia River in both Oregon and Washington.
+One of the Pacific Northwest’s most emerging wine regions sits on a 40-mile stretch along the shores of the Columbia River in both Oregon (which is known for its fertile Willamette valley) and Washington.
 “Drive northeast from Portland, instead of south toward the better-known Willamette Valley, and not only will you be impressed by the scenic route, with its steep cliffs and ancient volcanic outcroppings lining the water, but you’ll stumble upon one of the West Coast’s emerging fine wine regions,” says Bray.
 “White grapes like albariño grow best in this well-ventilated channel.
 But many Washington producers like COR Cellars bring in red grapes for their wines from AVAs further down the road, too.”

 Goriška Brda, Slovenia